 Here are all the One Community links to all the other recipe and menu pages (some of which are in progress):

-To create weekly food bar menus, we must first have completed recipes for the primary “meals” that will be created for the week.
+Menus have been created and shared on the Recipe Build Out Tool for the primary “meals” that will be made for each two week period.
 The food bar recipes are meant to supplement these daily meals and offer staple nutrition as well as alternative basic options for people who may not choose to eat the primary recipe at a particular meal.

 VIDEOS COMING OF: WEEKLY GROCERY LIST CREATING, WEEKLY SHOPPING